klomfar/BridgeEngine/README.md

 **Fixes**

-- Apps no longer crash after resuming from the background.
+- Apps no longer crashes after resuming from backgrounding.
-- Improved iPad support.
+- Full iPad support.
     - UI is better aligned in Mono render mode.
-    - iPads without the Wide Vision Lens attachment are now supported.
-Previous versions of Bridge Engine would not run without a Wide Vision Lens calibration.
+    - iPad will no longer require Wide Vision Lens calibration.
 - Touch-screen hit testing now works correctly on iOS 9 & 10 when running with Mono rendering mode.
 - All OpenBE samples and Unity do a first-run check, to explicitly set their default settings.
 This solves certain situations such as mono-mode selection not being respected.
 - Better warnings in the Debug Settings screen for low-volume and disabled bluetooth.